ashwanidv100/Test_Revit_API_Project_Setup/README.md

 - Revit 2019
 - Visual Studio 2019

-This project is open undet MIT licence !
+This project is open under MIT licence !
 Advised - To read the licence before you use it.